BUTR/BUTR.NexusUploader/README.md

-# Nexus Mods File Uploader
+# BUTR's Nexus Mods File Uploader

 > Because a real API will be ready ***Soon™***